zaikin/wowtcp/README.md

 ## Usage

-### docker-compose
+### Using Docker Compose

-1. Run Docker Compose:
+1. Start the services:
 ```sh
 make run
 ```

-2. Wait for the services to start.
+2. Wait for the services to initialize.
 3. View the logs:
 ```sh
 make logs